 “Think Lost but funny.”
 Simon Houpt, The Globe and Mail

 “The old plane-crash-in-the-wilderness genre gets a very funny reworking."
 Just For Laughs Film Festival, Chicago

 “This absurdist dark comedy is one of the most relentlessly funny Canadian films of this or any year…Eating Buccaneers is a confidently constructed debut feature film.”
 Victoria Film Festival

 “Eating Buccaneers is one of the funniest movies I’ve seen in a long time.”
 Cinefest Sudbury International Film Festival

 An hour long, cable-style dramedy that imagines a world where too many people have saved too little money and amassed too much debt.

 Dying on Tuesday

-A 30-minute, eight-part comedy about a crooked waterbed salesman who tries to cheat his fate when a beautiful psychic tells him he’s going to die in seven days.
+A 30-minute, seven-part comedy about a crooked waterbed salesman who tries to cheat his fate when a beautiful psychic tells him he’s going to die in seven days.